Enforcing Post-termination Restrictions in Employment Contracts

 Restricted activities must be related to the employee’s activities during their employment in the company.
 We suggest that the PTR is updated accordingly to the employee’s most current responsibilities and role in the company.
-Since employees may have entered the company as a junior and depart as senior management, outdated PTR may not include the most current responsibilities and roles, therefore the court may not uphold the PTR.
+Since employees may have entered the company as a junior and depart as senior management.
+Therefore, outdated PTR may not include the most current responsibilities and roles, and the court may not uphold the PTR.

 Duration of restrictions

 Activities shall be restricted for a reasonable duration.
 Usually, the duration is based on the validity of the business interest.
 For example, if the employee is restricted from soliciting existing clients, the duration could be based on the period required for a new employee to establish rapport with existing clients.
 Nonetheless, we find that durations beyond one year are unlikely to be enforceable.

 The geographic scope shall acutely reflect the employer’s geographical business area and its relation to competitors’ presence.
 Employers should be specific in identifying the geographical area of their business activities and competitors.

 For example, an employee could be restricted from being employed in the activity same as the one carried out by the former employer within a certain radius.
 So that the existing customers of the employer do not change to the employee’s new company.

 It is important to note that the court may uphold parts of the PTR clause.
 Whilst other parts can be deemed as unreasonable.
 This ‘blue pencil test’ permits employers to enforce reasonable restrictions and cross out the unreasonable restrictions without further modifications.

 In conclusion, enforcing a PTR can be challenging and the courts may not uphold all of the PTR clauses.